18F/18f.gsa.gov/_posts/2016-11-17-leadership-innovation-california-child-welfare-services.md

 providing a template for other projects in other departments.

-We worked with 18F to adapt its Agile BPA, and the state launched the [Agile Development Pre-Qualified Vendor Pool](https://cwscms.osi.ca.gov/CWDSADPQ)over the summer.
+We worked with 18F to adapt its Agile BPA, and the state launched the [Agile Development Pre-Qualified Vendor Pool](https://cwscms.osi.ca.gov/CWDSADPQ) over the summer.
 18F also has been helping our Departments of Technology and General Services scrub our standard terms and conditions — 1,500 pages of requirements we put in our contracts that may not add the value or protection we think they do.